 Uninsured/underinsured motorist bodily injury coverage (UMBI)

-Covers medical expenses, lost wages, injury-related expenses for you, any permissive driver, and your passengers.
-It also provides coverage for injuries sustained in hit-and-run accidents.
+Can cover medical expenses, lost wages, and injury-related expenses for you, any permissive drivers, and your passengers.
+It can also provide coverage for injuries sustained in hit-and-run accidents.

 Uninsured/underinsured motorist property damage coverage (UMPD)